Skip to main content

 If the information reveals the views of an individual Minister on a government position, arguments about maintaining collective responsibility are likely to carry significant weight.

 Collective responsibility is the longstanding convention that all Ministers are bound by Cabinet decisions and carry joint responsibility for all government policy and decisions.
 It is a central feature of our constitutional system of government.
 Ministers may express their own views freely and frankly in Cabinet and committees and in private, but once a decision is made they are all bound to uphold and promote that agreed position to Parliament and the public.
-This principle is set out at paragraph 2.1 of the Ministerial Code (May 2022):
+This principle is set out in the Ministerial Code:

 “The principle of collective responsibility requires that Ministers should be able to express their views frankly in the expectation that they can argue freely in private while maintaining a united front when decisions have been reached.
 This in turn requires that the privacy of opinions expressed in Cabinet and Ministerial committees, including in correspondence, should be maintained.”